leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 Hence, while InstaWP is ideal to collaborate on the repo, as to make sure that a team member's code works as expected, I wouldn't want to wait this time while I'm just working on my own.

-For this reason, I also execute the integration tests against a local webserver provided via [Lando](https://github.com/lando/lando/), a Docker-based local tool to create projects using any language and technology, with pre-defined recipes for easily launching several of the most common stacks (including WordPress).
+For this reason, I also execute the integration tests against a local webserver provided via Lando.
 Building a Lando server with my plugin's requirements will take over 5 minutes but, once created, I can start the same instance again in just a few seconds.

 I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have the same development environment ready.

-In this blog post I'll explain how I am running integration tests for my WordPress plugin, the [GraphQL API for WordPress](https://graphql-api.com), using a testsuite and project configuration that works against both Lando (during local development) and InstaWP (before merging the PR), without customizing the tests for each environment.

-## But before we start...
+## The code being tested

+My WordPress plugin is the [GraphQL API for WordPress](https://graphql-api.com)

 I am just days away from releasing version `0.9` of the GraphQL API plugin, after _16 months of work_, and over _1000 PRs_ from _14700 commits_ 🙀.